 In this example, the command to Set Power on Radio 1 causes the content below to be shifted down to reveal a Modeless Panel with controls to set a new value for power.

-Developer Note: Modeless Panes aren’t a specific programming construct.
+Modeless Panes aren’t a specific programming construct.
 They may be implemented in a variety of ways.
 Astro doesn’t provide a standard implementation, so it’s important to follow the spirit and best practices of these guidelines as closely as possible.
+However, one way to build a Modeless panes is from Containers which allow for custom content in the same way that Modeless panes are often designed.